egeorjon/Archimate-Patterns/technical layer/index.md

 ## Evolutivity

 Low.
-Capacity can be increase on some components like the memory, or the disks, but with constraints
+Capacity can be increase on some components like the memory, or the disks, but with limitations, and constraints.

 ## Integrations